This article was updated in August 2022

 Can you help with recommendations for a stroller?
 We are expecting our first child, but plan to have more children.
 My husband's family is in Canada and we do road trips there often to visit.
 We live in a condo, so very minimal storage space and we both currently have cars.
 I am not sure if we should go for a lightweight, compact travel stroller that would fold up easily in our cars and condo or a single to double more bulky stroller that would be good for multiple kids down the road. - Rachel, from the Poppylist Community Forum

-Travel system, full sized stroller, jogging stroller, umbrella stroller … confused?
-You are not alone.
+Travel system, full-size stroller, stroller and car seat combo, jogging stroller, umbrella stroller … confused?
+You're not alone.
 Picking a stroller is a task that seemed simple on its face: figure out which stroller you want to put on your baby registry.
 But start to research your options, and it’s easy to become frustrated, confused, and worried about wasting a bunch of money.
 (By and large, strollers are an investment piece when it comes to baby gear.)

 When we saw Rachel’s post in our community forum, we knew we needed to write a comprehensive guide to picking the stroller that suits your lifestyle, so you feel empowered to pick the stroller that is going to be best for YOUR family.

-Before you narrowed in on an exact stroller style and brand, consider your daily needs and lifestyle .
-Here are the exact questions to ask and answer before you register for or purchase a stroller.
+Before you narrowed in on an exact stroller style and brand, consider your daily needs and lifestyle.
+Here are the exact questions to ask and answer before you register for or purchase a stroller, including how to choose a stroller that fits your family.

 At its most basic, a stroller travel system is a full size stroller, compatible infant car seat, and car seat base.
 The car seat transitions seamlessly between the stroller and base, and the stroller collapses and folds easily, making it easy to take your newborn on the go and safely transition from car to stroller and back again.
 Some of these systems include a bassinet for newborns as well, or options to add seats for a second and even third child.
 Many families with more than one car opt to purchase additional bases so every family car has a base.